gflarity/node_pi/README.md

+### News

+So it looks like Node.js 0.6.19 can be installed using 'apt-get install nodejs' on the official image.
+This is great news, I'm looking into the status of v0.8.x.
+If they're going to stay up to date this page may just become a pointer to other instructions

 ### About

 If you're looking to run the latest Node.JS on the Raspberry Pi, you've come to the right place.